devbeers/organizers-guide/en/event_details.md

 ## Schedule

+#### 07h00

-**07h00** - The event starts at 7h30pm, so it's best if the organizers arrive around 7pm.
-Talk to the bar manager, figure out how the beer distribution is gonna work (tickets, paper marks, individual bills), set up banner
+The event starts at 7h30pm, so it's best if the organizers arrive around 7pm.
+Talk to the bar manager, figure out how the beer distribution is gonna work (beer tickets, individual tabs, etc), set up the space in case you need to move tables/chairs, set any swag on table (stickers, t-shirts).
-**07h30** - Event start
-**09h00** - Call participants attention (yell), organizers introduce themselves, thank participants for coming, thank sponsors, and do any giveaways
-**11h00** - Event end

-.
-It usually ends around 11pm (or 4am sometimes).

-Around 9pm the organizers call the attention of the participants to give a few messages:
+#### 07h30

+Event starts, welcome everyone that arrives and check them in.
+Make sure to ask if that's the participant's first time at the event, and explain to them how it works.

+#### 09h00

+Call participants attention (microphone, yelling) and:

 - The organizers introduce themselves
 - Thanks all the participants for coming
 - Open space for all the sponsors to give a quick message (maximum of 2 minutes)
 - Any swag giveaways
-- Open space for message or giveaways from developer communities
+- Open space for message or giveaways from developer communities :)

+#### 11h00

+Event end!
+It usually ends around 11pm (or 4am sometimes).

 ## Price